With the right support, someone who has dementia may be able to continue living at home for a long time.

 Help with sitting, standing, moving and lifting

-However, unless you take the necessary precautions while lifting or moving someone, you may be at risk of injury, for example you may injure your back.
+However, unless you take the necessary precautions while lifting or moving someone, you may be at risk of injury.

-Read this advice on the best approaches to moving and handling someone with dementia, including lifting techniques.
+Read this advice on the best approaches to moving and handling someone with a mobility problem, including lifting techniques.

-If you start having to move someone regularly because they are unable to move themselves, contact your local authority to ask for a community care assessment for the person with dementia.
+If you start having to move someone regularly because they are unable to move themselves, contact your local authority to ask for a care and support needs assessment for the person with dementia.
 This is the best way to access help, equipment and training for moving a person.

 Mobility problems in dementia

 If the person with dementia develops mobility problems, they may benefit from using a wheelchair outside the home.
 They are more likely to need an attendant-propelled wheelchair, in which case, as a carer, you will need to consider what works for you as well as the person sitting in it.
 This includes issues such as whether you want a wheelchair that can be folded to fit into a car.